Become A Traeger Ambassador

 Share your Traeger stories on social media and gain exclusive access to gear, content, and experiences.Apply Now

-In a mixing bowl, combine the Traeger Chili Sauce, beer, soy sauce, Worcestershire sauce, curing salt (if using), and jalapeño peppers (if using, which you really should).
+In a mixing bowl, combine the Traeger Chili Sauce, beer, soy sauce, Worcestershire sauce, curing salt, and pickled jalapeño peppers.

 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).

-Smoke for 4 to 5 hours, or until the jerky is dry but still chewy and somewhat pliant when you bend a piece.
+Smoke for 4 to 5 hours, or until the jerky is dry but still chewy and somewhat pliant when bending a piece.